SkyCooper/TodoAppReactTypscript/README.md

 ## Description

-Project aims to create an app using React Typscript.
+Project aims to create an ToDo App using React Typscript.

 ## Learning Outcomes